adamzvolanek/DevRackDocs/cloud.md

 No setup is needed for Redis in conjunciton with the cloud docker-compose stack.

+## Updating nextcloud

+To update Nextcloud, open the docker terminal either using Unraid's console feature, or when in Unraid typing, `docker exec -it nextcloud bash`.
+To begin the console update process, type, `updater.phar` and follow the prompts.

+The backup process takes time, allow it to complete.

 ## Automatic Setup

 Testing has not been completed, however the `cloud-dev.yaml` docker-compose stack is the best method of setting up the cloud stack in an automated fashion.